 - Some assistance with reading, math, and other subjects

-- Special field trips and parties (the park, zoo, movies, and the water park)
+- Special field trips and parties (the park, zoo, and the movies)

 Google Coding Computer Science First